Utamaro and His Five Women: Background

-Utamaro and His Five Women was made during the seven-year Allied occupation of Japan which followed World War II.
+Utamaro and His Five Women was made during the seven-year Allied occupation of Japan which followed World War II and capitulation of Japan.
 At the time, film production was overseen by representatives of the occupation forces, and jidaigeki (period films) were rarely made, as they were seen as being inherently nationalistic or militaristic.
 In order to receive permittance to make the film, Mizoguchi argued that Utamaro was "a popular democratic painter" and agreed to emphasize the topic of female emancipation.

 Though Utamaro and His Five Women is based on the life of Kitagawa Utamaro, it has frequently been viewed as an autobiographical work by critics.
 In her 2003 article for Senses of Cinema, Freda Freiberg wrote: "The equation Utamaro=Mizoguchi has been irresistible to most critics as the two artists did have a lot in common.
 Both of them worked in a popular mass-produced medium operated by businessmen, and chafed under oppressive censorship regimes; both frequented the pleasure quarters and sought the company of geishas; but, most significantly, they both achieved fame for their portraits of women."

-Reception
+Critical reception

 Initially, Japanese critics believed that the film didn't live up to the director's usual high standards, an opinion which was in parts re-evaluated in later years.
 The reviews by contemporary Western critics collected on Rotten Tomatoes regard Utamaro and His Five Women as an interesting, though not major work by Mizoguchi.
 Film scholar Alexander Jacoby called it the "mellowest work" the director made during the Occupation years.
 In his review for Time Out, Tony Rayns rated it as "less emotional, more formalised, more mysterious, and a great deal more daring aestethically" than Mizoguchi's later films.